gkorpal/gkorpal.github.io/_posts/2020-08-31-latex-vim-mupdf.md

 \usepackage{import} %import images from different folder
 `````

-3. Finally, to include these plots in the document, use:
+3. Finally, to include `pgf` version of these plots in the document, use:

 ````
 \resizebox{0.75\textwidth}{!}{\import{./figures/}{field.pgf}}